 - Receiving income from the estate.
 If you received a property that generates income, there may be tax on the income received before the property is transferred.
 For example, if the deceased owned an apartment building and the tenants paid rent to the beneficiaries during the probate period, then the heirs or beneficiaries may have to pay taxes on those funds.

 - Selling inherited assets.
-Taxes don't apply to property received directly from the estate.
+As mentioned, income taxes don't apply to property received directly from the estate.
 However, if you sell property that you inherited, the funds you receive may be subject to federal income tax.
 For example, if you inherit a home or plot of land and choose to sell it instead or keep it for personal use, you may have to pay income tax on the property at the time of sale.
 The income tax would be based upon the gain in the property's value from the date of death.

 - Inheriting from a non-U.S. citizen.
 There may be tax complications if the deceased person is not a United States citizen, or if one of the beneficiaries is not a United States citizen.
 If a person is not a permanent resident of the United States but owns property in Florida, the property may be taxed upon death—and spouses who are non-citizens may not be able to inherit tax-free.

 - The Federal Estate Tax is only for the very wealthy.
 While Floridians do not need to worry about state death taxes, the federal government imposes an estate tax that applies to residents of all states.
-The federal estate tax only applies if the value of the estate exceeds $5 million, and the tax that's incurred is paid out of the estate rather than by the beneficiaries.
+The federal estate tax only applies if the value of the estate exceeds $11.2 million (2018), and the tax that's incurred is paid out of the estate/trust rather than by the beneficiaries.

 Let Us Help

 The best way to understand your full tax liability is to discuss your estate plan with an experienced attorney.
 We advise all real estate clients on how to minimize taxation, protect their assets, and provide for the people that matter most to them.
 Contact us today to speak to an attorney about the best way to protect your future wishes.